Vintage Gold Watches: Library

 A monography by the same author of Omega Watches and Omega Sportswatches – John Goldberger – telling the story of one of the most renowned Swiss watchmakers, Longines.
 A photographic collection of the Swiss producer’s watches, chosen among the most precious and refined.
 145 watches photographed full-page, accompanied by the detailed reproductions of cases, dials, movements and the relative calibres.
 A book which is one of a kind, a complete collection dedicated to collectors, insiders or simple enthusiasts.

 IWC Schaffhausen by Fritz, Coelho.
 2010 Out of print and hard to find £250.00

 A luxury volume with superb photographs and lively written texts on the IWC brand and the watches.

-The Zenith book and if this manufacturer has your eye then this will be a treat for them!
+The Zenith book – and if this manufacturer has your eye then this will be a treat!

 This volume retraces the history of the famous Swiss watch house Zenith, documenting events and production over the course of the past 140 years.
-Setting out from the first pocket watches, which after the 30s gradually gave way to more modern wrist contraptions – accessories initially seen in a very negative light – the book documents the invention of both the revolutionary “17 ligne” movement and one of the sector’s best-known calibers, the legendary El Primero.
-With more than 700 illustrations with detailed captions, “Zenith” also includes the increasingly specialized models of later years, including waterproof casings, chronometers, chronographs with special dials and timepieces for the military, sport and medical sectors.
+Setting out from the first pocket watches, which after the 30’s gradually gave way to more modern wrist contraptions – accessories initially seen in a very negative light – the book documents the invention of both the revolutionary “17 ligne” movement and one of the sector’s best-known calibres, the legendary El Primero.
+With more than 700 illustrations with detailed captions, Zenith also includes the increasingly specialised models of later years, including waterproof casings, chronometers, chronographs with special dials and timepieces for the military – sport and medical sectors.
 Not to mention anecdotes, memorabilia and rare period advertisements.

 The Definitive Chronograph book!

 The technology and case of the chronograph are here treated historically.
 Profusely illustrated – a comprehensive reference.
 Schiffer Publishing.
-Quarto, cloth complete in DJ, 248 pages.
+Quarto, cloth complete with DJ, 248 pages.